 Can legacy planning reduce family conflict?

 It can reduce avoidable uncertainty, but it cannot guarantee agreement or replace legal drafting.
-Palliative Care Australia highlights the value of clearer conversations around serious illness.
-Evaheld's wishes conversation support helps families talk before pressure builds.
+Evaheld’s family wishes conversation support helps families discuss values and wishes earlier, while Palliative Care Australia advance care planning resources highlight the value of clearer conversations around serious illness.

 Make Legal Documents Easier for Families to Use

 Beyond the will, legacy planning for legal services is about helping clients leave fewer unanswered questions.
 The legal instrument still matters.
-So do the supporting explanations, document locations, personal wishes and access rules that make the instrument usable in real life.
+So do the supporting explanations, document locations, personal wishes, digital asset records and access rules that make the instrument usable in real life.
 When those layers are separated and maintained, families have a clearer path and advisers can deliver more complete client care.

 Share this article